Masthead

 8. Snow

 8. When you have collected all of your profiles, right click on each of the profiles in the list and select "Go to".
 This will show you the sample pixel on the Landsat image associated with this spectral curve.
-Double check your spectral profiles and samples, re-label any profiles if necessary.
+Double check your spectral profiles and samples, re-label or re-take any profiles if necessary.

 Formatting and Exporting Spectral Profile Plot & Data